romnn/djtool/README.md

 Done:

+- refactor the transcoder and wrap it in a
 - create a library in protobuf and add serde serialization to it
 - move djtool server code to lib
 - allow of vec of sinks